AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 to use as much as possible of the  the Ada predefined language environment and standard libraries.

 .. todo:: Provide detail on Standard Libraries.
-          To be completed in the Milestone 4 version of this document.
+          To be completed in a Release 2+ version of this document.
+This targeting applies to all ToDos in this chapter.

 .. todo:: In particular, it is intended that predefined container generics
           suitable for use in |SPARK| will be provided.
 These will